krishaamer/green-filter-research/research/literature/investing.md

 — consumer debt in the usa

+## Personalized Investing {#personalized-investing}

+2022 saw a wave of new platforms aiming to make investing easier for retail investors – https://republic.com/mainvest – https://republic.com/asaak – https://republic.com/stockcard – https://republic.com/maybefinance

+## Leadership {#leadership}

+“Many Business Leaders See Sustainability as Costly Obligation Rather Than Investment in the Future” (Capgemini (2022))

 ## ESG Investing {#esg-investing}

 My research aims to find ways to enable a wider audience to access sustainable investment opportunities.
 This chapter gives an overview of the current (as of late 2020) sustainable investing landscape as well as future trends related to interaction design and user experience innovations (fig. 4).